grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### Over the end of the shelf, dive below 200m

 Percy grinned, and took the mic down from the ship-to-ship radio over her head.
 She squeezed the transmit button.
 "To pursuing Authority boat, sub running north-north-west acknowledging.
 Stopping motor and surfacing."
 As soon as she released the transmit button, Percy punched the dive alarm next to her.
 As the klaxon wound up she gave Hemi his order.
 "Dive Hemi!
 Drive us down!"
+She flipped the light switch to turn on the red glow of the night lighting.

 Bastian didn't even wait for Hemi to tap his shoulder.
 He turned the dive plane to a full descent angle.
 Hemi stepped to the tank trim board and started trimming the boat's weight forward.
 He hung one hand through the strap above his head and leaned against the angle of the boat.